kesslerr/m4d/README.md

 ## Fitting Linear Mixed Models in Julia

+All the following steps were performed on a Macbook Pro (2020, M1).

 From a terminal with *Julia* installed based on the environment.    :hourglass_flowing_sand: <24h

 ```